How long between cataract surgery on each eye

 What are the possible complications of cataract surgery?

-Common issues like posterior capsular opacification (PCO), retinal detachment, bleeding, corneal abrasion, and dislocated intraocular lenses can also occur.
-Other complications include inflammation, fluid buildup, high eye pressure, and light sensitivity, but most patients have a successful outcome after surgery.
+More on the common side include posterior capsular opacification (PCO), retinal detachment, bleeding, corneal abrasion and dislodged intraocular lenses.
+Some other side effects are inflammation, fluid buildup, increased eye pressure, and light sensitivity and most people have a successful experience following surgery.

 What’s your outlook if you have cataract surgery in both eyes?